Stefan20162016/my_find_grep/README.md

 # my_find_grep

-parallel or concurrent find grep with O_DIRECT mode for grep
+parallel or concurrent find grep with O_DIRECT mode for grep TL;DR:

+- grep uses a few kilobytes as buffer and reads files chunkwise, skips files if a '\0' is found and checks if the search string is at the buffer boundary
+- threads increment atomic counters to indicate if they are working and might find new directories which are the work-units the threads are working on

 ============== my find grep: concurrent find respectively concurrent grep ==============